friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\augmented_assignment_to_literal.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: if "word" := True:
+       1: if "word" := True:
              ^^^^^^

     You cannot use the augmented assignment operator `:=`,